‘One Piece’ Manga Chapter 864: Luffy’s Chaos And Capone’s Actions Add To Confusion At Sanji-Pudding Wedding

 — kiwi (@cryingace) April 9, 2017

 With all the commotion created by the Straw Hats gang, Capone is forced to tackle Luffy and pin him to the ground.
 As expected, Luffy is surprised and angry at Capone’s actions, but the latter explains that as security chief, he cannot stand idle.
 At the other end of the venue, which has now turned into a battlefield, Jinbei and Pedro are trying to fight off as many ministers as they can.
-Right when Pedro has an upper hand, he feels a searing heat cruising through his sword and is forced to let it fall.
+Right when Pedro has the upper hand, he feels a searing heat cruising through his sword and is forced to let it fall.
 The intense heat is caused by Charlotte Oven, the fourth son of the Charlotte family.
-Evidently, he has the ability to generate heat within objects.
+Evidently, he can generate heat within objects.

 After forcing Pedro to give up his sword, Charlotte Oven scoffs at him, and wonders why would the latter return to the place where he lost a significant portion of life.
-While Luffy and Sanji are preoccupied, Carrot, Chopper and Nami are still hiding in the collapsed wedding cake.
+While Luffy and Sanji are preoccupied, Carrot, Chopper, and Nami are still hiding in the collapsed wedding cake.
 Suddenly, Brook’s head goes flying off his body.
 It is not clear who attempts to kill him.
 Fortunately, being a skeleton, Brook continues conversing as if nothing adverse has happened.
 Even amidst multiple threats, Luffy manages to laugh hysterically at Brook’s head calmly talking while lying on the floor.

 Was waiting for this #864 pic.twitter.com/fqu1tKFWXI